JohanVanslembrouck/corolib/README.md

   * Asynchronous operations can be completed on the same thread they are started on (completion functions are called from an event loop) or on another thread.
   * There is no need to make changes to these frameworks or to the corolib library, but sometimes an "adaptation layer" is useful.
 This layer contains functionality that would otherwise be replicated in the applications.

-* Learning about and experimenting with coroutines
+* Learning about and experimenting with coroutines.

-  * Directory studies/corolab (short for "coroutine laboratory") contains simple stand-alone programs that also include a coroutine definition; the reader just has to open a single file to have access to all source code.
+  * Directory [corolab](./studies/corolab) (short for "coroutine laboratory") contains simple stand-alone programs that also include a coroutine definition; the reader just has to open a single file to have access to all source code.
-  * Directory examples/tutorial contains many examples using one or more corolib classes (async_task, async_operation, ...), but without using any communication framework.
+  * Directory [tutorial](./examples/tutorial) contains many examples using one or more corolib classes (async_task, async_operation, ...), but without using any communication framework.
-  * Directory studies/why-coroutines explains why you should consider the use of coroutines, by comparing three programming styles: synchronous, asynchronous (with callbacks) and coroutines.
+  * Directory [why-coroutines](./studies/why-coroutines) explains why you should consider the use of coroutines for writing (distributed) asynchronous applications, by comparing three programming styles: synchronous, asynchronous (with callbacks) and coroutines.
+  * Directory [why-coroutines2](./studies/why-coroutines2) contains examples that explain the advantages of C++ coroutines for writing asynchronous I/O-based applications.
-  * Directory studies/transform explains how coroutines are transformed or lowered to non-coroutine C++ code.
+  * Directory [transform](./studies/transform) explains how coroutines are transformed or lowered to non-coroutine C++ code.

+ The reader is referred to [studies](./studies) for more examples and experiments.

+ In addition:

   * corolib contains a dedicated print function, taking a print level as first argument; this allows following the control flow of a coroutine program at various levels: application level, corolib level, user-specific level, ...
   * corolib contains tracking functions that allow verifying whether all coroutine return type objects, operation objects, promise objects and final awaiter objects are released.
   * Class async_task can be tailored, allowing to experiment with the three await_suspend return types (void, bool, std::coroutine_typs<>), so that the user can compare the pros and cons of these variants.